nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 Each protocol corresponds to a different implementation of the interface provided by this library.

-This library implements a default F' protocol that works with the F' Ground Data System (GDS).
+This library implements default F' protocols that work with the F' Ground Data System (GDS).
-The F' protocol uses the following frame format: frame header, data, hash value.
+The F' protocols use the following frame format: frame header, data, hash value.
 A frame header consists of a four-byte start word `0xDEADBEEF` and a four byte data size.